 With respect to retirement plans, certain qualified retirement plans (i.e., 401(k) and pension plans) that are specific to our employees will be transferred in whole to the Company, including all associated assets and liabilities.
-In addition, Exelon retirement, pension and deferred compensation plans will transfer any assets and liabilities under those plans relating to current and former employees of our business to new Company plans, which we will establish concurrently with spin-off.
+In addition, Exelon retirement, pension and deferred compensation plans will transfer any assets and liabilities under those plans relating to current and former employees of our business (and certain former employees not primarily associated with either business) to new Company plans, which we will establish.
+Exelon will retain all deferred compensation liabilities relating to nonemployee directors who continue on the Exelon board after the spin-off, as well as those relating to any former nonemployee directors of Exelon, and we will assume all liabilities relating to nonemployee directors who continue on our board after the spin-off.

-With respect to health and welfare plans, we will establish and maintain new employee health and welfare benefit plans (e.g., medical, dental, vision, life insurance, disability) in which current and former employees of our business will participate following the spin-off (including retiree health and welfare benefit plans).
-The employee matters agreement further requires us to recognize the transferred employees' (i) past Exelon service for participation and vesting purposes, (ii) payments made prior to the spin-off toward deductibles, co-payments and out-of-pocket maximums, (iii) beneficiary designations and (iv) flexible spending account balances.
-In addition, the employee matters agreement provides that Company subaccounts in Exelon "voluntary employees' beneficiary association" (VEBA) trusts will be transferred to new VEBA trusts that we will establish concurrently with the spin-off.
+With respect to health and welfare plans, we will establish and maintain new employee health and welfare benefit plans (e.g., medical, dental, vision, life insurance, disability) in which current and former employees of our business (and certain former employees not primarily associated with either business) will participate following the spin-off (including retiree health and welfare benefit plans).
+The employee matters agreement further requires us to recognize the transferred participants' (i) past Exelon service for participation and vesting purposes, (ii) payments made prior to the spin-off toward deductibles, co-payments and out-of-pocket maximums, (iii) beneficiary designations and (iv) flexible spending account balances.
+In addition, the employee matters agreement provides that amounts allocable to the Company in Exelon "voluntary employees' beneficiary association" (VEBA) trusts will be transferred to new VEBA trusts that we will establish in connection with the spin-off.